 The couple married in Hawaii and had pondered moving to Maui.
-Tanaka said he might make the survivors' experiences firsthand.
+Tanaka said he might make the move someday.

 "It's part of the reason I haven't lost my hope completely," he said.
-'I want to help here by cleaning the highways and beaches, to give
+"I want to help here by cleaning the highways and beaches, to give back."

-Aloha Initiative co-founder and Maui County Managing Director Keith Regan said he and his wife wanted the community to hear
+Aloha Initiative co-founder and Maui County Managing Director Keith Regan said he and his wife wanted the community to hear survivors' experiences firsthand.

-'It is so much more powerful than watching the events on TV or reading about it on the Internet," he said.
-"I think it's good for them, too, because they get to share and heal as they speak.'
+"It is so much more powerful than watching the events on TV or reading about it on the Internet," he said.
+"I think it's good for them, too, because they get to share and heal as they speak."